 Our approach for assets where we do not have the ability to set or influence the investment strategy and investment guidelines, for instance where our customers invest in externally managed collectives, can be accessed here.

-Our approach to responsible investment is in line with our current sustainability vision.
+Our approach to sustainable investment is in line with our current sustainability vision.
 It will be reviewed and refreshed regularly as our sustainability philosophy and overall strategic direction evolves.

 • Controversial weapons

-• Thermal coal: where >20% of revenue is from thermal coal extraction
+• Thermal coal1: where >20% of revenue is from this source

 • Oil sands: where >20% of revenue is from oil sands operations